TEXT US AT ANY TIME

 Monument : Bastille Quarter & Opera

-The Bastille prison was a symbol of royal absolutism before the French Revolution.
+The Bastille fortress was a symbol of royal absolutism before the French Revolution.
 Begun 1369, it was originally intended to augment the city's defenses, though by the 17th century it was being used as a prison.
 Rumor and pamphleteers had for years disseminated a picture of its dungeons packed with wretched state prisoners.
 On July 13, 1789, a mob gathered outside the Bastille, that frowning fortress whose guns were menacingly directed on the poor quarter of the Faubourg Saint Antoine which surrounded it.
 The frenzied crowd demanded the munitions that were stored within, while the Governor, the Marquis de Launay, promised not to fire unless attacked.
 On the following day, July 14, which marks the beginning of the French Revolution, the agitated crowd returned and filled the Bastille's outer courts, which had been left unguarded.

 The Bastille Opera